Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Shallow Water Problems

 The computation is carried out in the domain of $0\le x_{1}\le 40$, $0\le x_{2}\le 5 $ and $0\le t\le 10 $.
 Sampling interval is $\Delta x_{1}=0.25$, $\Delta x_{2}=0.25$ and $\Delta t=0.125$.
 So the total number of sampling points is $N=161*21*81=273861$.
 All three networks use the Adam optimizer and $\alpha^{p}=\alpha^{u_{1}}=\alpha^{u_{2}}=1$.
 The initial state equations and boundary conditions are

 The pseudo code of the calculation process is as follows: \begin{breakablealgorithm} \end{breakablealgorithm}

-The initial state of $u_{2}$ is not given here, so the conditions for solving the equations are incomplete.
-However, the neural network still gives a solution, shown in Fig. \ref{FIG:4}.
-At the beginning, we thought that when the conditions were incomplete, the result would tend to be a steady solution without time term.
-But obviously, if the calculation continues, $u_{2}$ will tend to diverge.
-Therefore, the neural network can not go beyond the conventional method and give the correct answer under insufficient conditions.
+The initial state of $u_{2}$ is not provided in this case, so the conditions for solving the equations are incomplete.
+However, the neural network still gives a solution, as shown in Fig. \ref{FIG:4}.
+Initially, it was thought that when the conditions were incomplete, the result would tend to be a steady solution without a time term.
+However, it is evident that if the calculation continues, $u_{2}$ will tend to diverge.
+Therefore, the neural network cannot provide a solution that goes beyond the conventional method and give the correct answer under insufficient conditions.

-Although $u_{2}$ does not tend to $0$ as expected, solitary wave is still well described.
-The propagation speed is about $1.0$, which is consistent with the expectation.
-At the same time, the wave height increases during the propagation process, which is also consistent with the theoretical results.
+Although $u_{2}$ does not tend to $0$ as expected, the solitary wave is still well-described by the neural network.
+The position of the wave crest in the $x_{1}$-direction over time is shown in Table \ref{tbl6}.
+The propagation speed is approximately $1.2$, which is not consistent with the expected value.
+However, the wave height increases during the propagation process, which is consistent with the theoretical results.